Anushka Shetty: Established actress (2014–2017)

-2017–present

-Her first film release in 2017 was Si3, in which she was paired with Suriya for the third time in her career.
+Shetty's first film release in 2017 was Si3, in which she was paired with Suriya for the third time in her career.
 In Om Namo Venkatesaya Shetty portrayed Krishnamma, a Goda Devi or Andal-inspired character.
-Her next release was Baahubali 2: The Conclusion.
-Shetty received a positive response for her portrayal of Yuvarani Devasena.
+Her next release was Baahubali 2: The Conclusion, where she reprised Devasena.
 The character of Devasena was highly praised by critics and Shetty's portrayal was equally lauded.
 A Firstpost article noted that the female characters in the second part were the actual heroes of the saga.
 Comparing Devasena to Arjuna, the article described her as "a competitive warrior who can wield the bow and arrow with finesse".
 It further noted how her character emphasized the need of freedom of choice writing that "in Devasena's case by taking archery lessons, choosing her life partner and being given the right to reject a matrimonial alliance, she can be her own person and develop into a strong personality, who doesn't break down even when chained for 25 years in the palace courtyard."
 She earned her seventh nomination for the Filmfare Award for Best Actress – Telugu for her performance in Baahubali 2: The Conclusion.
+It was a commercial success and grossed more than the prequel, becoming second highest grossing Indian film.
+The Baahubali film series firmly established Shetty as a leading South Indian actress.